Queen Victoria: The Petite Powerhouse

 It was not merely an exhibition.
 It was a declaration that Britain stood at the center of a changing world.

-Queen Victoria and Prince Albert at the Great Exhibition opening ceremony © The Hearsum Collection sourced from Royal Parks UK
+Queen Victoria and Prince Albert at the Great Exhibition opening ceremony sourced from Royal Parks UK

-Albert died in 1861 at only forty-two, officially recorded as typhoid fever, though historians still debate the diagnosis.
+Tragedy struck for Queen Victoria when Albert died unexpectedly in 1861 at the age of only forty-two.
+The cause of death was recorded as typhoid fever, though historians still debate the diagnosis.

 Victoria was devastated.
 She entered deep mourning and wore black for the rest of her life.